What I Wish the World Knew About Why Serbia Is Protesting

 On April 12, when official government data showed six coronavirus deaths, BIRN claimed that there were 38 deaths in the Institute for Public Health database.
-BIRN editor Milorad Ivanović publicly stated that they had reached out to Prime Minister Brnabić, Minister of Health Zlatibor Lončar, the Serbian Institute for Public Health director, and Dr. Predrag Kon, COVID-19 crisis team member and the government’s chief epidemiologist, via email, phone call, and SMS.
-BIRN asked for comments on these differences and received no response.
+BIRN editor Milorad Ivanović publicly stated that they had reached out to Prime Minister Brnabić, Minister of Health Zlatibor Lončar, the Serbian Institute for Public Health director, and Dr. Predrag Kon, COVID-19 crisis team member and the government’s chief epidemiologist, all via email, phone call, and SMS, asking for comments on these differences and receiving no response.

 The health workers couldn’t buy the miracle scenario either and eventually began speaking out all across the country.
 In an emotional and disturbing speech on a television talk show, President of the Doctors and Pharmacologists Union of Serbia Dr. Rade Panić summarized the thoughts of those bearing the heaviest burden:

 Citizens of Serbia must urgently understand that they have been deceived so that the election can take place, that the lockdown measures have been lifted unjustifiably — they needed to be lifted gradually; that we’re short on medical workers and don’t have the proper safety equipment nor the adequate means to treat patients.
 I’m begging citizens to take this as seriously as possible and to no longer believe politics or the crisis team, for we no longer have the means to help them.